 In 2015 in accordance with decision No. RU77203000 of Rosmorrechflot dated 14.01.2015 the reconstructed long-distance lines pier intended for acceptance and servicing of passenger vessels, auxiliary fleet vessels laying up and servicing was put into operation.
 According to the results of the reconstruction project implementation the distant lines pier length was increased by 58.6 meters to 206.6 meters and the width was increased by 5.9 meters to 19.6 meters, that will allow to service vessels up to 180.45 meters long, with breadth up to 25.46 meters and loaded draft up 5.59 meters at the distant lines pier.
 If the results of the modeling of the mooring process at the distant line pier are positive, it is proposed to increase dimensions of vessels that could moor and be serviced at the distant lines pier in future.
 Besides, within the project implementation, widening of the coastal protection of the passenger area of the seaport of Murmansk by 15, 3 meters was performed in order to strengthen the coast protection from erosion.

-Currently, within the implementation of the “Russian transport system development (2010-2015)” federal target program and own capital investment programs in the seaport of Murmansk, the Murmansk Branch implements and plans to implement the following investment projects in the form of capital investment in the development of the coastal port infrastructure facilities:
+At present, within the measures taken to carry out the capital expenditure program the Murmansk Branch realizes and plans to implement the following investment projects in the form of capital investments to develop facilities of the coastal port infrastructure in the seaport of Murmansk:

 In Murmansk Seaport